Sass & Bide: Sale of business

+In September 2024, Myer announced it would close 10 out of the 14 Sass & Bide stores and expand the brand's concession store presence.
+In January 2026, Myer announced it would close all three Sass & Bide boutiques and all 14 concessions that month.
+It will be followed by the closure of the Sass & Bide website at the end of February.
+Myer plans to revitalise the brand and relaunch it later in 2026.

 Wealth

 First appearing on the BRW Young Rich List in 2006 with a combined wealth assessed at AUD30 million, Clarke and Middleton have appeared on every subsequent Young Rich List up to 2009 when their combined wealth was estimated as A$36 million.
 They did not appear on the list in 2010, yet returned in 2011 with an estimated combined net wealth of A$26 million.